 Viking starts you off with a comprehensive guided tour of Prague, using a coach with walking intervals.
-The city struck us as at once the most prosperous we’d seen, and the grottiest, with a lot more rubbish about than Passau, Vienna, Salzburg, Bratislava and Budapest.
+The city struck us as as the most prosperous we’d seen.
+And the grottiest, with a lot more rubbish about than Passau, Vienna, Salzburg, Bratislava and Budapest.
 Everything I could hope to tell you about Prague, an architectural wonder, you can find on the web, so this report is restricted to what we saw on our own and recommend seeing.

 The Lobkowicz Palace is part of Prague Castle, restored to the family after the Bolshies were thrown out in 1989.
-The present Count has spent half a lifetime and lots of treasure finding and restoring the art treasures.
-This proved a perfect place for a concert of flute, viola and piano offering Bach, Beethoven, Vivaldi and the great Czechs Dvorak and Smetana, whose “Moldau,” the national concert piece.
+The present Count has spent half a lifetime and lots of money finding and restoring the art treasures.
+This proved a perfect place for a concert of flute, viola and piano, Bach, Beethoven, Vivaldi began.
+Then the great Czechs Dvorak and Smetana, whose “Moldau,” is the national concert piece.
 It sounded as good on one piano as it does with a full orchestra.
 This is one impressive country, thanks to national hero Vaclav Havel, who brought it back to life in 1989.

 Sam (Dooley Wlson): “I don’t think I can remember….”